Being A Misfit And The Story Of An Elephant

 Do you know how they train Elephants in India?

 The elephants are trained this way: When they train small Elephants they get a baby Elephant and they put a big strong rope around one of their legs and a big strong stake in the ground.
-And that baby Elephant pulls and tugs and fights and tries to get away.
+And that baby Elephant pulls and tugs and fights and tries to get away and free himself.
 Ultimately the rope and the stake are stronger and the Elephant finally gives in to the tug of the rope.

 As the Elephant gets larger, instead of increasing the rope and stake in size they decrease it because what happens is the Elephant gives over to the tug.
 It leans toward the tug instead of away from it.
 So for adult Elephants, they just weave river reeds together and the slightest little tug and that Elephant will go wherever the tug is.